How to Create a Home Yoga Space

 - Yoga Mat – I keep a lightweight, inexpensive mat outside and use my heavy-duty mat for yoga classes.
 If your practice is only at home, invest in a durable mat!

 - A yoga towel for comfort, easier grip, and to absorb the sweat.

 - Mexican style blanket – super inexpensive and so helpful.
-You can read about the benefits and uses here.

 - A bolster is a beautiful prop with so many benefits – it helps open the heart, can support the low back, aids in restorative postures, helps to go deeper into postures, or it can be a pillow for afternoon naps.
-For step-by-step tutorial on how to use a bolster, click here.

 - Meditation pillow – not necessary but a great addition if meditation and pranayama exercises are part of your yoga practice.